-We have presented in this paper a new greedy search algorithm called SGSi exploiting stochasticity from two random draws.
+We have presented in this paper a new greedy search algorithms called SGS^i exploiting stochasticity from two random draws.
 We have developed a new local move operator called SWAP and extended versions for ADD and SWAP operators to overcome frequent limitations of local search methods which are local maxima and cyclic situations.
-We compared SGS3 using SWAP and extended operators to state-of-the-art methods and we obtained significant BDeu and recall value improvements on classical benchmarks and also simulated gene regulatory network datasets when the sample size is small.
-The complexity of SGS3 stays moderate with sparse networks.
+We compared SGS^3 using SWAP and extended operators to state-of-the-art methods and we obtained significant BDeu and recall value improvements on classical benchmarks when the sample size is small.
+The complexity of SGS^3 stays moderate with sparse networks.
 In case of large networks with many variables we applied a filtering process in preprocessing using the same criterion as for the search.
 This process kept more edges from the true network than mutual information-based methods with significant reduction of the search space.